RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 # Regression Testing
 The high-level process Checkmate for OBI uses to regression test pull requests, source commits, or branch merges, is described below:
+* Build deployment artifacts from the current content in the Git repository.
 * Pull down a distribution file of OBI content published previously.
-* Build deployment artifacts from the current content in the Git repository.
 * Upload the previous content into an OBIEE environment.
 * Run a series of analyses, saving the logical SQL and query results.
 This is called the *baseline* phase.
 * Deploy the current version of content into the OBIEE environment, either using incremental patches, or by deploying whole catalogs and repositories, automatically managing the connection pool information.
-* Run the same series of analyses that were run during the *baseline*, saving the output.
+* Run the same series of analyses that were run during the baseline phase, saving the output.
 This is called the *revision* phase.
 * Compare the output generated from the baseline phase with the output generated from the revision phase.
 Naturally, we call this the *compare* phase.